fwyc0573/SavingDodo/README.md

 - To achieve better performance, object pool management techniques are introduced.
-- Infinite loop generation of the game map by tracking the position of the game characters.
+- Infiniting loop generation of the game map by tracking the position of the game characters.